Hyperbolic extensions of free groups: Applications

 \section{Applications}

 In this section, we produce examples of hyperbolic extensions of the free group $\free$ using the main result of this paper.
 We begin by defining a version of the intersection graph $\int$ for $\free$, which is an $\Out(\free)$--graph introduced by Kapovich and Lustig in \cite{kapovich2007geometric}.
 First, let $\int'$ be the graph whose vertices are conjugacy class of $\free$ and two vertices are joined by an edge if there is a very small simplicial tree $\free \curvearrowright T$ in which each conjugacy class fixes a point.
 (Recall that a simplicial tree is very small if edge stabilizers are maximal cyclic and tripod stabilizers are trivial.)
 Define $\int$ to be the connected component of $\int'$ that contains the primitive conjugacy classes.
 We note that there is a coarsely Lipschitz surjective map $\Theta \colon \F \to \int$ given by mapping the free factor $A$ to the set of primitive conjugacy classes that are contained in $A$.
 Note that $\Theta: \F \to \int$ is $\Out(\free)$--equivariant.

-The following theorem was communicated to us by Patrick Reynolds:
+Second, recall that the action of a non-virtually cyclic group $G$ on a hyperbolic metric space $X$ is \define{WPD} if for every $g \in G$ with positive translation length on $X$, the following property holds: for every $R\ge 0$ and every $x \in X$ there is an $N\ge 1$ so that the set

+is finite.
+It is further required that the group $G$ contains an element that acts with positive translation length on $X$.
+This property was first defined by Bestvina--Fujiwara in \cite{bestvina2002bounded}, where it was shown that the action of the mapping class group on the curve complex is WPD.
+The following theorem was communicated to us by Patrick Reynolds.
+For complete proofs see Mann \cite{Mann-thesis} and \cite[Theorem 4.2, Proposition 4.4]{dowdall2016co}.

 \begin{theorem}[Mann--Reynolds \cite{MR2}] The graph $\int$ is hyperbolic and $f \in \Out(\free)$ acts with positive translation length on $\int$ if and only if $f$ is atoroidal and fully irreducible.
 Moreover the action $\Out(\free) \curvearrowright \int$ is WPD. \end{theorem}